-The Pastoral Scheme has been approved by Bishop Philip (on 20th September), which is good news indeed!
+The Pastoral Scheme was approved by Bishop Philip (on 20th September), which was good news indeed!

 It is a time to look forward and to see where God is calling us to in the future.
 We are working together, to share knowledge, to support each other, to pray for one another and to include one another in our plans and activities.
 Each of the three parishes has its own identity and this will not be diluted by becoming a benefice.
 Each parish is keeping its own PCC and is represented by three members each on the JCC.